zeroc-ice/ice-builder-visualstudio/README.md

 The Ice Builder checks whether Slice files need to be compiled or recompiled each time Visual Studio loads a project, and each time you build a project.
 And when you remove or rename a Slice file, the Ice Builder automatically removes the corresponding generated files.

-The Ice Builder for Visual Studio 2010 does not include support for the Visual Studio IDE.
-To add `.ice` files to projects or to configure Slice compiler options, you need to edit the .vcxproj file in a text editor or with the Ice Builder in the IDE of a newer version of Visual Studio.
+The Ice Builder for Visual Studio 2010 does not allow you to add .ice files to your projects or configure Slice compilation options in the Visual Studio IDE.
+You need to edit the .vcxproj file in a text editor or with the Ice Builder in the IDE of a newer version of Visual Studio.

-## Migration from the Ice Add-in for Visual Studio

-The Ice Builder for Visual Studio replaces the old Ice add-in for Visual Studio.
-Each time you start Visual Studio with both the Ice Builder extension and the Ice add-in installed, the Ice Builder will offer to remove the Ice add-in.

-Project files created with the Ice add-in are not compatible with the Ice Builder.
-When you open such a project file, the Ice Builder will offer to convert your project's configuration to the Ice Builder format.
-You should backup your project files first, as this conversion is irreversible.

 ## Ice Home Configuration